ml-for-nlp/build-your-search-engine/README.md

 The code will write out all Wikipedia categories for which at least 200 documents exist, creating the file *wiki_categories.txt*.
 (It takes a minute or two, so be patient!
 In case you have difficulties running the code, you will find an already processed list in the data folder: *data/preprocessed_wiki_categories.txt*.)

 Open your *wiki_categories.txt* file and scroll through it.
 Select 10 categories from it.
 Make sure you don't select categories which look like Wikipedia-internal labels (e.g. `Wikipedia books', `Pages with script errors', etc).
-Copy and paste those category names into a file named *tmp_cat.txt*.
+Copy and paste those category names into a file named *tmp_cat.txt* in the top directory of the repo.
 For instance, you might end up with the following:

     Brazilian telenovelas
     Cold War films